 Stops the replication threads.

 Section 5.1.15, “The Server Shutdown Process”, for more information).

 STOP SLAVE or

-STOP SLAVE SQL_THREAD on the slave prior to
+STOP SLAVE SQL_THREAD on the replica prior to

-shutting down the slave server if you are replicating any tables
+shutting down the replica server if you are replicating any

 Note later in this section).